tomvandig/eccg/README.md

 The client can conclude when `A.B.GeometryOverride` should take precedence over `B.Geometry` since depending on the query it is "more specific".
 When querying `B`, `GeometryOverride` is not considered as it is not in the compose graph of `B`.
 However when querying `A` it can be concluded that `A.B` has precedence over `B` from the perspective of `A`.

 This way, a type can be implemented and partially overridden in edge cases where this is necessary, while retaining shared ownership.

+Similarly, one can think of a component that is NOT overridden as a guaranteed "default value".
+Hence you can think of a type not just as a concrete type but also as an arbitrary, to be filled in, set of components on an entity.

 # Type systems in ECCG